Lawrence city commissioners approve new Land Development Code after dozens of commenters urge them to press pause

 Others felt the code was not complete and could have loopholes that make it easier for developers to buy up homes.
 Many commenters urged the commissioners to send the code back to the Planning Commission for consideration.
 Mandy Enfield, the president of the University Place Neighborhood Association, said passing the code would take a “ready, fire, aim approach.”

-Bonnie Flory, the executive director for the Lawrence Home Builders Association, said during public comment she felt the group constructing the new development code did a good job for the most part, but said that it could be better to “permit” housing density instead of mandating it.
-Flory said it could stall development if the projected need for more housing is not actually needed.
+Bobbie Flory, the executive director for the Lawrence Home Builders Association, said during public comment she felt the group constructing the new development code did a good job for the most part, but said that it could be better to “permit” housing density instead of mandating it.
+Flory said there is a risk that some future buyers may not desire homes that are built in densely developed neighborhoods.

 “Builders are not going to build a product buyers won’t buy,” Flory said.
 “If we’re over-anticipating density, nothing will get built.”